 He continued, “I really liked it – I especially liked the ability to take on intractable problems that were impacting people’s lives.”

 After college, Curran applied to both graduate school in life sciences and law school.
 He decided on the graduate school path, pursuing a PhD in immunology at Stanford University.
 During that time, he became interested in the question of why cancer cells, which can be vastly different from healthy cells in the body, do not spark an immune response.

 Curran partnered with Jim Allison, PhD, for his postdoctoral training.
 Allison has become a world expert in cancer immunotherapy, and Curran led some of the group’s seminal findings that helped explain – and combat – how cancer cells disguise themselves and hide from the patient’s immune system.

 During his postdoctoral training, Curran learned of Pausch’s diagnosis with pancreatic cancer.
-And about a year after Pausch’s death, another prominent scientist, Ralph Steinman, PhD, with whom Curran had interacted, also died from pancreatic cancer.
+And about a year after Pausch’s death, another prominent scientist, Ralph Steinman, MD, with whom Curran had interacted, also died from pancreatic cancer.

 “Seeing the losses of such prominent thinkers across multiple fields to the same disease was a tragedy for their loved ones, as well as a tragedy for society,” Curran said.
 “Drs.
 Pausch and Steinman had access to the best therapies available at that time, but the therapies I was working on weren’t working for pancreatic cancer.”

 He continued, “Their deaths definitely influenced my decision to take on pancreatic cancer.
 If I can figure out how to make immunotherapy successful for pancreatic cancer patients, I believe it can be successful for any type of cancer.”